 But adults want new private outlets where they can confide and connect with smaller communities too!
-Hence the rise of Tinyletter: Limited circulation newsletters that offer “an easy a way to build that tiny, private audience away from the ugliness of the internet at large.”
-And given all the anonymous haters, it’s little wonder Tinyletter become the popular alternative to personal essays.
+Hence the rise of Tinyletter, limited circulation newsletters that offer “an easy a way to build that tiny, private audience away from the ugliness of the internet at large.”
+Given all the anonymous haters, it’s little wonder Tinyletter has become the popular alternative to personal essays.

 But the truly beautiful pivot to new community-based trends is happening offline.
 From lushly designed co-working spaces to workout studios with wine bars, the hottest new places to socialize are doubling as hubs of productivity / wellness.

 High Court promises “urban elites” a reclusive place to “realign, expand their thinking and connect with like-minded others.”

 Modeled after SoHo House and NeueHouse, High Court involves a rigorous application process.
 Beyond proving your stature and income, you’ll also have to convince the board you’re a tasteful aesthete.
 Instagram accounts are a large part of the consideration process.

 Another European-based social club, Spring Place, will be installing its latest club house in Beverly Hills come 2019.
 The highly anticipated membership “will offer LA visionaries a business hub to work and reboot throughout the week.”
 Cassandra Daily confides, “the club’s TriBeCa location is already known for attracting a bevy of beautiful people despite outward attempts to seem under the radar.”

 For a more hippie take on the wellness club trend, one might turn to The Aerie Collective.
 Their philosophy focuses on sharing collective wisdom, nutrition and zenful practices.
 And the site makes it obvious the club caters to a Silverlake shaman with a green thumb, sunsoaked blond hair, and a healthy love of sound baths.